 Any student, other than a student with a disability, who is found to have committed a violent act, other than bringing a weapon onto school property, shall be subject to suspension from school for up to five days.
 If the proposed penalty is suspension, the student and the student's parents will be given the same notice and opportunity for an informal conference given to all students subject to a short-term suspension.
-If the proposed penalty exceeds a five-day suspension, the student and the student's parents will be given to all student and the student's parents will be given the same notice and opportunity for a hearing given to all students subject to a long-term suspension.
+If the proposed penalty exceeds a five-day suspension, the student and the student's parents will be given the same notice and opportunity for a hearing given to all students subject to a long-term suspension.
 The superintendent has the authority to modify the proposed suspension on a case-by-case basis.

-3. Students who are repeatedly substantially disruptive of the educational process or repeatedly and substantially interfere with the teacher's authority over the classroom.
+Students who are repeatedly substantially disruptive of the educational process or repeatedly and substantially interfere with the teacher's authority over the classroom.